christegho/arch-gan/create_dataset.md

-Step by step guide fo rcreating your own point cloud and mesh dataset for training machine learning models.
+Step by step guide fo creating your own point cloud and mesh dataset for training unsupervised machine learning models.

 The aim is to get .binvox files which is the most common format used so far for creating machine learning models.
 More details on .binvox will come later.
 The .binvox open software allows to transform .ply meshes into .binvox.
 This tutorial will outline the steps to get .ply meshes from point clouds, which can then be transformed into .binvox files.